-- 1 teaspoon cornstarch dissolved in 1/2 cup chicken broth
+- 1 teaspoon cornstarch, dissolved in chicken broth (below)

-- Prepare the stir fry: Heat the olive oil in a large skillet until hot.
+- Heat the olive oil in a large skillet until hot.
 Add the pork to the skillet.
 Cook for 2 minutes, stirring often.

 - Add all of the vegetables to the skillet.
 Sprinkle with lime juice, chili powder, and a sprinkle of salt and pepper.
 Cook for 3 to 4 minutes longer, stirring often, until the vegetables begin to soften and the pork cooks through.

 - Add the broth to the skillet and cook just until the liquid comes to a boil and begins to thicken.
 Serve over polenta.